AdobeDocs/analytics.en/help/onboard/create-report-suite.md

+---
+title: Title of page
+---

+# Title of page

 A report suite is a silo of data that Adobe Analytics uses to pull reports.
 An organization can have many report suites, each containing different data sets.
 While separate report suites were important in the past, having a single report suite has become more advantageous.
 The introduction to virtual report suites and report time processing allows a user to create their own subsets of data, allowing the flexibility to obtain both global and site-specific data.

 This article is designed for system-level administrators or analytics admins to prepare for data collection.

-# Prerequisites
+## Prerequisites
 [Adobe Experience Cloud first admin guide](first-admin-guide.md): Ensure a system-level administrator has granted your user access to Adobe Analytics via the Experience Cloud

-# Create a report suite
+## Create a report suite
 > Note: There is also a way to create a report suite using the legacy Analytics admin console.
 Adobe recommends using the report suite setup wizard outlined here.

 1. Log in to http://marketing.adobe.com using your Adobe ID credentials.